 What is the curriculum like?

 This will depend on your school.
 It’s possible to find schools abroad that follow the English National Curriculum, if that’s what you want.
 I moved to an IB school (International Baccalaureate) to teach PYP (the Primary Years Programme).
 For several reasons, I prefer it.
 The IB places much greater emphasis on inquiry, concepts and the ‘whole child’.
-I love how success is measured through the Five Essential Elements (knowledge, concepts, skills, attitudes and action) with an overarching goal of developing internationally-minded people who continuously exemplify the attributes of the Learner Profile (see image).
+I love how success is measured through the Five Essential Elements (knowledge, concepts, skills, attitudes and action) with an overarching goal of developing internationally-minded people who continuously exemplify the attributes of the Learner Profile.

 Was it a culture shock?

 Hong Kong is certainly very different to the UK.
 It could easily overwhelm.
-However, I knew through my research that most people would speak English and that many home comforts are available.
+However, I knew through my research that most people would speak English and that many home comforts would be available.
 Wherever you go, research it in depth in order to make the most informed decision.
 If you bring enthusiasm, an open mind and a sense of adventure, you’ll have an amazing time!

 Will you ever go back to England?